 Welcome!
-We are so glad you are exploring small groups at Harmony Baptist.
+We are so glad you are exploring our connect groups at Harmony Baptist.
 Our hope is to create biblical disciples in relational environments.
 We would love to help nurture your relationship with God by engaging with others around God’s Word.

 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved.
 Acts 2.46-47

-A small group at Harmony Baptist is a gathering of people who seek to help each other become more like Christ.
+A connect group at Harmony Baptist is a gathering of people who seek to help each other become more like Christ.
 They do this by sharing God’s Word and opening their lives to one another.
 Groups typically meet once a week in homes, coffee shops, and restaurants all over the Waynesville, St. Robert, and Fort Leonard Wood area.
 Some of our groups also meet on our campus.

-Please take a look at the list bellow to find a group that interests you.
+Please take a look at the list below to find a group that interests you.

 4:00 pm Sunday – Youth Group

 This group is designed for adults.
-They meet at Harmony Baptist Church.
+They meet at the HBC campus.
 The evening includes a potluck meal, authentic Christian fellowship, and a study that will challenge you to grow deeper in your faith.

-There are four elements essential to a healthy small group:
+There are four elements essential to a healthy connect group:

 We were made to have a relationship with God and with others in the hopes of becoming more like Christ (Colossians 3.12-17).
 While we can’t be deeply connected to everyone, we can be deeply connected to some.
 When we are open to share, pray, and care for one another, our relationships deepen and we help each other grow (Hebrews 10.24).

 God calls every follower of Jesus to mature in their faith (Ephesians 4.1-3), and we believe this growth happens best when small groups of believers gather and connect with one another to grow in Christlikeness.
 When people invest in your life and you invest in theirs, growth happens (Ephesians 4.16).
-That’s why we say “people help people grow spiritually.”
-Small groups are designed to help you grow closer to Christ while also growing closer to the rest of the body.
+Connect groups are designed to help you grow closer to Christ while also growing closer to the rest of the body.

 In our quest to grow in Christlikeness, there are certain disciplines (practices) that can help us.
-Disciplines such as prayer, study of Scripture, confession, service, and many others can serve as a springboard toward spiritual maturity.
+Disciplines such as prayer, the study of Scripture, confession, service, and many others can serve as a springboard forward in our spiritual maturity.
 However, these disciplines are best modeled in community where they can take deeper root in our personal lives.
 Connect groups are the fertile ground where these disciplines can begin to take root in an environment of compassionate nurturing and authentic accountability.